 How to Compare Medicare Plans using CMS Star Ratings

-5-star Special Enrollment Period (SEP) provides an additional incentive for high-performance plans.
-You may switch to a 5-star Medicare Advantage plan without prescription drug coverage, a 5-star Medicare Advantage plan with prescription drug coverage, or a 5-star stand-alone Medicare Prescription Drug Plan at any time during the year.
-In other words you are not under the constraints with AEP anymore.
-This SEP may be used only once between December 8 (the day after AEP is over) and November 30 of the following year.
+Five-star Special Enrollment Period (SEP) provides an additional incentive for high-performance plans having overall five-star rating.
+You may switch to a five-star Medicare Advantage plan without prescription drug coverage, a 5-star Medicare Advantage plan with prescription drug coverage, or a 5-star stand-alone Medicare Prescription Drug Plan at any time during the year.
+In other words, you are not under the constraints with AEP anymore.
+You may only use this SEP once per the calendar year.
+The SEP may be used between December 8 (the day after AEP is over) and November 30 of the following year.
 You also may switch from one 5-star plan to a different 5-star plan.

 Encouraging use of High-Performance Health Plans

 Medicare is trying to discourage seniors from using Medicare Health Plans that are performing poorly.
-It identified 26 Medicare Advantage and Prescription Drug Plans that received low ratings (less than 3 stars) for three consecutive years.
-Recently Medicare sent a letter to a half million beneficiaries of those plans urging them an opportunity to switch to a better plan (with 3 or more stars).
-Officials also warned that poor performed plans may be cancelled in the future.
+It identified Medicare Advantage and Prescription Drug Plans that received low ratings (less than three stars) for three consecutive years.
+Recently Medicare sent a letter to beneficiaries of those plans urging them an opportunity to switch to a better plan (with 3 or more stars).
+Officials also warned that poorly performed plans may be canceled in the future.

-In addition Medicare makes it difficult to sign for one of those plans.
-For example, using Medicare Plan Finder you may access and join the plans electronically, but to enroll in one of the 26 poor performed health plans the seniors must contact the insurance company directly.
+In addition, Medicare makes it difficult to sign for one of those plans.
+For example, using Medicare Plan Finder you may access and join the plans electronically, but to enroll in one of the poorly performed health plans the seniors must contact the insurance company directly.

 Please give us your feedback!

-What do you think about How to Compare Medicare Plans using CMS Star Ratings?
+What do you think about How to Use CMS Star Ratings to Compare Medicare Plans?
 Write your comments.